ssonkiya/ssonkiya.github.io/_posts/2018-2-08-An-Analyst-Introduction-Guide-to-AB-Testing.md

 9) **Be careful of launching things just because they "don't hurt"**.
 There may actually be a negative change that's too small to detect.

 10) **Have a data scientist/analyst involed in the whole process.** As Sir R. A. Fisher once said “To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
 He can perhaps say what the experiment died of.”
 If a team tries to bring you in a data scientist launched an experiment, they may find the data doesn't exist to measure their key metric, the test is severely underpowered, or there's a design flaw that means you can't draw any conclusions.

+11) **Only include people in your analysis who could have been affected by the change**. https://onedrive.live.com/view.aspx?resid=8612090E610871E4!287400&ithint=file%2cdocx&app=Word&authkey=!AOW7nw7IZ4STtgk.

 ### Resources